Our Spiritual Guide and Founder

 Our Branch Teachers

 Tony Atkinson has been studying and practising Kadampa Buddhism for a number of years.
 His teachings are practical, clear and relevant to daily life.
+Tony currently teaches Monday evening class at The Centre.

 Patrick Manning started meditation & Buddhism classes in 2009, and has a deep appreciation for Buddha’s teachings.
 He is a dedicated student on our Foundation Program and teaches with sincerity and humility.